 Example 1: COPY PS dataset.

-IEBGENER requires four data definition (DD) statements with the DD names shown in the example,
+IEBGENER requires four DD(data definition) statements with the DD names shown in the above example,

 The SYSPRINT statement is for messages from IEBGENER.

 The SYSUT1 statement is for input file.
 The name of the file to be copied is userid.FILE1.INPUT.